Colorless gemstones

 Diamond

 Diamond is pure crystalline carbon.
 Mohs 10 (the hardest natural material).
 Refractive index 2.418, dispersion 0.044.
 The industry standard for colorless gem.
-D to F grades on the an independent gemological lab color scale are considered colorless.
+D to F grades on the standard gemological color scale are considered colorless.

 Moissanite